owtwo/QRCode_Component/README.md

     </div>
 </body>
 ```
-Also got understand in detail how margins and paddings help to position and style elements.
+Also got to understand in detail how margins and paddings help to position and style elements.
 For example the code below can be used to center an element.
 ```css
 .container {
  margin: 0 auto;